sargalias/old-personal-website/posts/Programming first principles/12. First principle - Abstraction/Programming first principles - 12. First principle - Abstraction.md

 Abstraction results in:

 - Safer changes.
-Helping the requirement software should work as intended.
+Helping the requirement that software should work as intended.
 - Easier changes.
 Helping the requirement that software should be easy to change.
 - Faster changes.
 Helping the requirement that software should be easy to change.